-- Recalling the user file (if no valid online copy exists) and then remigrating it to all MSPs specified in the configuration.
-Use this method if it is mandatory that a particular number copies of a file always exist. - Removing any incomplete MSP database entries.
-If no valid MSP database entries then exist, the bfid on the user file is removed, making it a regular file.
+- Recalling the user file (if no valid online copy exists) and then remigrating it to all MSPs and VGs specified in the configuration.
+Use this method if it is mandatory that a particular number of copies of a file always exists. - Removing any incomplete MSP and VG database entries.
+If no valid MSP or VG database entries then exist, the bfid on the user file is removed, making it a regular file.